Angus, Thongs and Perfect Snogging: Release

-Angus, Thongs and Perfect Snogging was the first film produced by Nickelodeon Movies to receive a restrictive PG-13 rating.
+Angus, Thongs and Perfect Snogging was the first film produced by Nickelodeon Movies to receive a PG-13 rating.
 The film was not released theatrically in the United States, instead having its US premiere on Nick at Nite and TeenNick, and was later released on DVD on 19 January 2010.

 Reception

 Box office

 Angus, Thongs and Perfect Snogging grossed $10.6 million (£6.6 million) in the United Kingdom and had a worldwide gross of $14.9 million.
 It became the 42nd-highest-grossing film of 2008 in the UK.

 Critical response

 The film received positive reviews.
 Review aggregation website Rotten Tomatoes gives the film an approval rating of 73% based on reviews from 26 critics, with an average score of 5.9/10.
 The site's critics consensus states: "Based on two of British writer Louise Rennison's popular books, Angus, Thongs and Perfect Snogging is a pleasant and funny tween comedy, comfortable for UK audiences as well as stateside crowds."

 Critics noted the strong central performance of Georgia Groome, who was praised for her "super-engaging" performance.